pallet-attic/pallet-examples/blank-project/README.md

 When we added jclouds, we specified `jclouds-all` as the dependency.
 Jclouds also has fine grained jars for each individual cloud provider that can be used instead to reduce the size of the jclouds dependency.

+### Eclipse
+If you use eclipse, you can generate the project files using a combination of lein and mvn.
+When finished, you can import this as an existing project.

+    bash$ lein pom
+    bash$ mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true

 ## License